 These findings support a larger narrative of institutional inequality that also helps explain disparities in the criminal justice system.
-Lack of educational opportunity, high drop-out rates, and diminished job prospects have been linked to involvement with crime;

-addressing these root factors will be a crucial step in meeting the goals of both commissions.
-By working together toward common objectives, WEIC and the Access to Justice Commission can better develop plans to equalize opportunity for all Delawareans.
+Lack of educational opportunity, high drop-out rates, and diminished job prospects have been linked to involvement with crime; addressing these root factors will be a crucial step in meeting the goals of both commissions.
+By working together towards common objectives, the WEIC Wilmington Education Improvement Commission and the Access to Justice Commission can better develop plans to equalize opportunity for all Delawareans.